mafifafm/pxt-microbit/docs/courses/csintro/arrays/activity.md

 There are different ways you can play charades with our program.
 Here is one way you can play with a group of friends.

-* With the micro:bit on and held so Player A cannot see the screen, another player starts the program to see the first word.
+* With the Ragga on and held so Player A cannot see the screen, another player starts the program to see the first word.
 * The other players act out this word charades-style for Player A to guess.
-* When Player A guesses correctly or decides to pass on this word, a player places the micro:bit screen down.
+* When Player A guesses correctly or decides to pass on this word, a player places the Ragga screen down.
-* When ready for the next word, a player turns the micro:bit screen up.
+* When ready for the next word, a player turns the Ragga screen up.
 Play continues until all the words in the array have been used.

 ## Mod this!

-* Add a headband to hold the micro:bit on the Players' foreheads (using cardboard, paper, rubber bands, etc.)
+* Add a headband to hold the Ragga on the Players' foreheads (using cardboard, paper, rubber bands, etc.)
 * Add a way to keep score
 * Keep track of the number of correct guesses and passes
 * Add a time limit